ChrisOlv/tabs_and_chords_screens/README.md

 # tabs_and_chords_screens
 Automatic screenshot from tabs websites

-tuto :
+tuto screenshot:
 * execute the chords.bat
+* paste the webpage url
 * it takes a screen shot of the webpage
-* save it to your computer
+* saves it to your computer
-* create a markdown file
+* creates a markdown file
-* integrate the image et define metadata
+* integrates the image and fill metadata

+tuto chordpro:
+* WIP